 An automated query that used the BMS EHR to find eligible patients for the measures was developed.
 Data to fulfill the measures were collected by a newly-developed, bidirectional interface and patient laboratory history back-loading capability between Johns Hopkins’ Pathology Data Systems Department and the BMS EHRs.

-- Develop and implement via EHR accurate quality and safety measures focused on medication monitoring for vulnerable populations that are served by BMS CHC.
+- Develop and implement accurate quality and safety measures using EHRs that focus on medication monitoring for vulnerable BMS CHC populations.
 Explore factors that influence accuracy of EHR-derived measures.
+(Achieved)

-- Develop and implement EHR-based quality and safety measures of medication monitoring for vulnerable populations that are served by BMS CHC that are useful to clinicians and senior leaders.
+- Develop and implement EHR-based quality and safety measures of medication monitoring for vulnerable BMS CHC populations that are useful to clinicians and senior leaders.
+(Achieved)

-- Develop and implement EHR-based quality and safety measures of medication monitoring for vulnerable populations that are served by BMS CHC that impact patient outcomes.
+- Develop and implement EHR-based quality and safety measures of medication monitoring for vulnerable BMS CHC populations that impact patient outcomes.
+(Achieved)

 - Evaluate the relationship between contextual factors (teamwork and safety climate at BMS) and provider assessments of EHR quality and safety data as useful and actionable, and evaluate whether deployment of these measurement efforts will improve teamwork and safety climate at CHC.
 (Achieved)